IBM-Bluemix-Docs/mass-data-migration/connect-share-nfs.md

 # Connecting to the NFS share
 {: #connect-nfs-share}

-To prepare for data copy, you can access the network share on the {{site.data.keyword.mdms_full}} device by using the Network File System (NFS) file transfer protocol on your Unix system.
+To prepare for data copy, you can access the network share on the {{site.data.keyword.mdms_full}} device by using the Network File System (NFS) protocol.
+{: shortdesc}

 Before you connect to the share: